Associate Professor of Spanish

 My first book, Beyond Human: Vital Materialisms in the Andean Avant-Gardes (Bucknell 2019) studied the ways that poets, performance artists, and installation artists animate natural materials like rocks, water, and the soil in their art to challenge the notion that the human is the privileged agent over a passive ecosystem.
+This book includes chapters on César Vallejo, José María Arguedas, and Magda Portal as well as Bolivian activist-artists, Julieta Paredes and Alejandra Dorado.
 I draw on indigenous knowledge systems and political theory to make my arguments.
-I also work and publish on the exploitation of resources and indigenous populations in the Amazon region, as manifested in literature and visual art.

 Ph.D.
 2010, Hispanic Languages and Literatures, University of California, Berkeley

 SPAN 3001 Advanced Communication in Spanish

 SPAN 3500 Introduction to Literary Analysis in Spanish